Partial Preterism

 Complete Preterism is "2.
 (Theol.)
 One who believes the prophecies of the Apocalypse to have been already fulfilled. --Farrar."

-Full Preterists do not believe in a rapture to come, whereas Partial Preterists do believe in a rapture.
+Full Preterists do not believe in a rapture to come, whereas Kingdom Eschatologists do believe in a rapture.
 Both parties agree that Matthew 24 was totally fulfilled, though.
-Partial Preterists believe that the scriptures in Matthew 24 that have been taken to speak about the rapture are misapplied references to the rapture.
+The scriptures in Matthew 24 that have been taken to speak about the rapture are misapplied references to the rapture.
 The true rapture references are in 1 Corinthians 15, and other places.

 Matthew 16:27-28 For the Son of man shall come in the glory of his Father with his angels; and then he shall reward every man according to his works.
 Verily I say unto you, There be some standing here, which shall not taste of death, till they see the Son of man coming in his kingdom.